-Notification, as required by NYSED Commissioner's Regulations Section 104.1(i)(2)(vii) and Boquet Valley School Board Policy will be sent to parents/guardians when students reach each/any of the successive levels of course attendance (7 absences, 14 absences, 20 absences).
+Notification, as required by NYSED Commissioner's Regulations Section 104.1(i) (2)(vii) and Boquet Valley School Board Policy will be sent to parents/guardians when students reach each/any of the successive levels of course attendance (7 absences, 14 absences, 20 absences).

-Students missing school for an extended time (more than two days) due to illness or family emergency may have class assignments collected by making arrangements with the counseling offices.
+Students missing school for an extended time (more than two days) due to illness or family emergency may have class assignments collected by making arrangements with Mrs. French, school Registrar, in the main office (Mountain View) or Ms. Cramer in the main office (Lake View).
 Further, parents/guardians can request work by contacting their son or daughter's teacher, preferably by email.